Stackclash/5e-vault/5. Mechanics/Items/Manticore Cloak Hhhvi.md

 - **Properties**: Crafted by

-While wearing this cloak, you have advantage on Wisdom (Survival) checks made to track the location of chimeras, griffons, perytons, wyverns, and dragons (true dragons only).
+While wearing this cloak, you have advantage on Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Survival\|Survival]]) checks made to track the location of chimeras, griffons, perytons, wyverns, and dragons (true dragons only).

 *Source: Hamund's Harvesting Handbook: Volume I p.
 134*